 I had been working for a non-profit in Haiti for a few years.
 I knew I could continue to help them on a full-time basis.
-I also knew from working in the industry and area for a few years that non-profits tend to struggle with the administrative end of things.
-Non-profits struggle with marketing, fundraising, and to put it really bluntly – running efficient, effective programs (which isn’t necessarily their fault but that’s a completely different blog post).
+I also learned from working in the industry and area for a few years that non-profits tend to struggle with the administrative end of things.
+Non-profits struggle with marketing, fundraising, and, to put it really bluntly – running efficient, effective programs (which isn’t necessarily their fault, but that’s an entirely different blog post).

 All I wanted to do was get deep into on-the-ground non-profit work.
-So I made a choice.
-A choice to go to Haiti for 8 weeks.
-Working for the non-profit I had been, starting a photography/marketing business for non-profits and mission teams and exploring starting my own non-profit with one of my closest friends and her Haitian husband.
-I’d come back for a friends wedding and then finish moving to Haiti permanently.
+So I made a choice – a choice to go to Haiti for eight weeks.
+Working for the non-profit, I had started a photography/marketing business for non-profits and mission teams and exploring starting a non-profit with one of my closest friends and her Haitian husband.
+I’d come back for a friend’s wedding and then finish moving to Haiti permanently.
 It seems great, doesn’t it?

 While I look back a year later and still think that plan would have been ideal – I can’t help but laugh at how hard I was trying to do things to impress others.

 What nobody talks about: Being a recent college grad is hard….and awkward…. and all the things you’ve been lead to believe it shouldn’t be.
 You’re going to feel like a failure a million different times and always feel like you’re letting someone down no matter what decision you make (this again could be its own blog post).I felt so overwhelmed.
 I didn’t know what to do.
-I wished someone could have just told me – this is what you are supposed to do, now go do it.
-All I can do is laugh looking back and this two-month-long period where I was freaking out about my future.
-I thought it was the end of the world.
-It SO was not.
+I wished someone could have just told me – this is what you are supposed to do, now do it—looking back and this two-month-long period where I was freaking out about my future.
+I thought it was the end of the world, and it SO was not.

 My last summer spent in Haiti could be an entire book – that I might actually write someday.
-But long story very short – while trying to do ALL the things at once just to make some money and help the world be a little bit better I learned some things.
+But long story very short – while trying to do ALL the things at once just to make some money and help the world be a little bit better, I learned some things.
 I was given information that led me to discover the organization I had worked for for years was not what it seemed.
-I was also told that if I were to share any of the information I learned that I would be putting friends I love like family in very real danger; that I would even be putting myself in danger.
+I was also told that if I were to share any of the information, I would be putting friends I love like family in very real danger and putting myself in danger.

 This whole thing was SCARY.
-Like stuff you read about in books scary.
+Like stuff, you read about in books scary.
 I was overwhelmed.
-Again, I just wanted someone to tell me – this is what you need to do, go do it.
+Again, I just wanted someone to tell me – this is what you need to do, do it.

 But that didn’t happen.
-After many hard (secret) conversations, shower cries, and planning with very smart people I decided I needed to come forward about the corruption I had learned about.
-It’s crazy how the more time you spend with the truth and in a community the more you just know what to do.
+Finally, after many hard (secret) conversations, shower cries and planning with very smart people.
+I decided I needed to come forward about the corruption I had learned about.
+It’s crazy how the more time you spend with the truth, and in a community, the more you know what to do.

 Things moved very quickly after that.
-Within just months what never seemed possible to me became a reality.
-I still get teary-eyed thinking about all the people that were helped and how so many amazing humans came together and the stars aligned to make it happen.
-Seems like a perfect end to a story right?
+Within just months, what never seemed possible to me became a reality.
+I still get teary-eyed thinking about all the people who got help and how many amazing humans came together and the stars aligned to make it happen.
+It seems like a perfect end to a story, right?

 Well here’s some more real talk: people don’t talk about what happens after the “The End” moments.

-The whole time all of this info gathering and sharing was happening to expose injustice the country of Haiti was getting into extreme protests and manifestations about the injustice happening all over the county.
-Meaning everything came to a halt.
+The whole time all of this info gathering and sharing was happening to expose injustice; the country of Haiti was getting into extreme protests and manifestations about the injustice happening all over the county.
+Pushing everything to a halt.

-The original plan when I knew I couldn’t go back right away was for me to stay in America, in my grandma’s spare bedroom (bless her soul) for a few months.
+When I knew I couldn’t go back right away, the original plan was for me to stay in America, in my grandma’s spare bedroom (bless her soul) for a few months.
 I’d get a job in the US to help pay expenses while also trying to gather partners and financial support for the non-profit I still intended to start with my dear friends.
-We kept planning and fundraising and the political situation in Haiti kept getting worse and worse.
+We kept planning, and fundraising and the political situation in Haiti kept getting worse and worse.

-Right now things are so overwhelming and uncertain.
+Right now, things are so overwhelming and uncertain.
 Statistics and predictions on how long COVID-19 panic will last change by the hour.
-The economy is plummeting and government officials are changing the playbook just to keep us ahead of the curve.
-Today Kris and I stocked up on flour, canned goods and light bulbs at a Dollar General while watching the MN Governor announce the brewery we both work at has to close by 5 p.m. tomorrow.
-Things are W I L D and extremely O V E R W H E L M I N G. But I know truth and connection will get us through this too.
+The economy is plummeting, and government officials are changing the playbook.
+Today Kris and I stocked up on flour, canned goods, and light bulbs at a Dollar General while watching the MN Governor announce the brewery we both work at has to close by 5 p.m. tomorrow.
+Things are wild and extremely overwhelming.
+But I know truth and connection will get us through this too.

 So here I am sharing my truth and looking for connection (just virtually or 6 feet away for now).
 What’s your truth?
 How do you need to be connected right now?

 I genuinely want to know.
 Do you feel overwhelmed?
 And what about it feels overwhelming.
-I’m still brainstorming how we can all share together with out it just feeling like we’re screaming into the void of social media.
-So please – share you story, and let me know how you like to connect.
+I’m still brainstorming how we can all share together without it just feeling like we’re screaming into the void of social media.
+So please – share your story, and let me know how you like to connect.
 Once we get a conversation going – magic happens.